Paul Wanner: International career

 Wanner made his debut for the Germany national under-17 team on 6 August 2021 in a 10–1 win over Poland.
 In total, he has played thirteen matches at the under-17 level, and scored two goals in 2022 UEFA European Under-17 Championship qualification.

 In November 2022, he was invited by Ralf Rangnick to watch and meet the senior Austria national team in hopes to join and represent them for the UEFA Euro 2024 in Germany.
-He was called up to the German under-21 team in October 2024.
+He was called up to the German under-21 team in October 2024, for whom he scored his first goal on his line-up debut in a 2–1 victory over Bulgaria in the Euro qualification.

+In November 2024, Germany coach Julian Nagelsmann called up 18 year-old Wanner for the UEFA Nations League matches against Luxembourg and Hungary.
+However, Wanner rejected stating he feels not ready to make a decision yet and wants to earn a call up merely for his performances.
+Nagelsmann responded to the statement with understanding describing Wanner's decision as mature, however he also said that the DFB is insisting of already including him in the Germany squad for the 2026 FIFA World Cup.

+Wanner would still continue playing for the under-21 team and take part at the Euros in 2025, rejecting a participation at the FIFA Club World Cup with Bayern.
+He'd feature in five of Germany's six matches en route to the final, registering an assist in the semi-final and finishing runner-up.

+In January 2026, rumours emerged that Wanner has chosen the Austrian national football team, in order to have higher chances to play at the 2026 FIFA World Cup.
+These rumours were denied by Wanner himself in a press conference a day prior to the UEFA Champions League league phase match against his former club Bayern Munich.
+On 6 March 2026 however, Wanner announced his intention to represent the Austrian senior national team.
+Three days later, his request to switch his international allegiance to Austria was approved by FIFA.

+On 16 March 2026, he received his first senior call-up by Ralf Rangnick into the Austrian national team for the friendlies against Ghana and South Korea.
+He gave his debut on 27 March in a 5–1 win over Ghana.

+On 18 May 2026, Wanner was selected in Ralf Rangnick’s 26-man squad for the 2026 FIFA World Cup, marking Austria’s first appearance in the tournament since 1998.

 Personal life

 Wanner was born in the Austrian city of Dornbirn to a German father and an Austrian mother and grew up in Amtzell, Germany.
 He holds both Austrian and German citizenship.
 His father Klaus is a mechanical engineer and former footballer who played as a midfielder, he helped Austria Lustenau as its captain to promotion to second tier 2.
 Liga and reached the round of last 16 of the Austrian Cup in 1991–92.